dflock/duncanlock.net/content/posts/news/new-site-built-on-pelican.rst

 :date: 2013-04-26 16:48:57
 :tags: pelican, backend, frontend
 :category: news
+:meta_description: I've been meaning to consolidate my personal websites onto this domain for a *long, long* time.
+My original personal website, dflock.co.uk, started in the late nineties - and has been getting a bit long in the tooth of late.

 I've been meaning to consolidate my personal websites onto this domain for a *long, long* time.
 My original personal website, `dflock.co.uk <dflock.co.uk>`_, started in the late nineties - and has been getting a bit long in the tooth of late.